USA Women's Bandy

 Games consist of two 45-minute halves.
 A ten-minute interval takes place at half-time when the team change ends.
 The rules of bandy are very similar to the rules of soccer.

-The United States has competed in every women's World Championship tournament since its inauguration in 2004 competing against teams from Sweden, Russia, Norway, Finland, Canda, China and Japan
+The United States has competed in every women's World Championship tournament since its inauguration in 2004 competing against teams from Sweden, Russia, Norway, Finland, Netherlands, Canada, China and Japan

 Continue to grow and promote bandy in the United States as a healthy, competitive sport option for girls and women